-The Authority’s pollution control measures prevented approximately to 82 tonnes of waste from entering the Park’s waterways during 2017-18:
+The Authority’s pollution control measures prevented approximately to 77tonnes of waste from entering the Park’s waterways during 2019-20:

-If you are determined to prevent litter from entering the Park’s Waterways and causing harm to wildlife, you can sign up to volunteer your time and join community Clean-Up groups to pick up litter at the Park.
+If you are determined to prevent litter from entering the Park’s waterways and causing harm to wildlife, you can join community Clean-Up groups in removing litter for Park habitats.

 To combat litter at Haslam’s Creek Flats, join War on Waste- Newington and Wentworth Point community group alongside the Authority to pick up litter.

 As a resident of Sydney Olympic Park you can help to reduce the amount of rubbish created each day through simple actions such as choosing the re-usable option: